Peppermint-Lab/peppermint/README.md

 ```

-Once this is completed then you can go to your base_url which was added to the compose file and login.
+Once this is completed then you can go to your server-ip:3000 which was added to the compose file and login.

 The default login credentials are